mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

     - Not handled at all.
 Most important message: commitment of the central org to fund these activities (expresses blessing from top level management).
 Some BUs provide internal services (have to justify every hour); this allows their participation.
 * Constraining scope of InnerSource to specific types (internal facing vs. public facing products)?
     - BU's allowed to use their code for products, but most was internal focused.
 * Tried to connect product lines into an InnerSource community (co-create something they need for their product lines); implemented governance with central coordination and to set their focus for InnerSource scope.
 Still big challenges (not invented here).
+Project management activities through guardians.
+     - Setting: predominant one wasn't participation in Product development but free innovation.

 ## Resulting Context